dvm360’s new editorial advisory board to help guide content

 Ashley Bourgeois, DVM, DACVD

 Dr. Bourgeois practices at Animal Dermatology Clinic in Portland, Oregon.
-She is an owner/shareholder and on the board of directors for her the practice group, which has locations in California, Kentucky, Indiana, Georgia, Australia, and New Zealand.
+She is an owner/shareholder and on the board of directors for her practice group, which has locations in California, Kentucky, Indiana, Georgia, Australia, and New Zealand.
 Dr. Bourgeois is passionate about educating veterinarians about dermatology and work-life balance through her podcast, speaking engagements, and social media presence (The Derm Vet).
 She is a mom of two young kids.

 Fun fact: Within a single week, Dr. Bourgeois went skydiving in New Zealand, and scuba diving and bungee jumping in Australia.